ninabarzh/broomstick/content/posts/eurostack-ngi.md

   - tech regulation
 ---

-**Can Europe really build its own tech stack—or is EuroStack just another well-funded diagram waiting to happen?**
+**Can Europe really build its own tech stack, or is EuroStack just another well-funded diagram waiting to happen?**

 I sketched out a few thoughts on the EU’s latest moonshot over at NGI.
 It’s got funding figures, federated fantasies, and a healthy dose of dry scepticism.